 Date: 4th September 2017

-Category: General principles, Children with disabilities
+Category: General principles, Disabled children

 The UN Committee on the Rights of Persons with Disabilities has released damning Concluding Observations on the UK.

 The condemnation follows the first Review of the UK Government's compliance with the UNCRPD.

 The Observations conclude the public examination of the UK Government's record on delivering disabled people's rights which took place on the 23rd and 24th of August.
 The examination was declared by the UK rapporteur Mr Stig Langvad, to be "the most challenging exercise in the history of the Committee".

 Mr Langvad raised deep concerns on the UK Government's failure to implement the rights of disabled people.
 He also noted the government's "lack of recognition of the findings and recommendations of the (2016) Inquiry" which found 'grave and systematic violations of disabled people's human rights'.

 Disabled People's Organisations (DPOs) were hailed as the genuine "world leaders" for their efforts in bringing to light the injustices and human rights violations inflicted on disabled people in the UK.